 I would also say that this chatbot can be thought of as a therapist – it can comfort both a user and their caregivers in the most dreadful time of their lives.

-This healthcare chatbot texts can give you a hand when dealing with patients:
+This healthcare chatbot can comfort users, assist patients, and put booking on autopilot to let customer care representatives focus on more important tasks.
+These texts can give you a hand when dealing with patients:

 1) Good day!
 What is it that’s bothering you?
 Please choose a symptom: bad cough/runny nose/fever/headache/sore throat/other →

 [customer opt for runny nose] → How long are you suffering from it? →

 [3 days] → I see.
 Then an ideal option for you would be [chatbot is offering medicine]…

 2) Hey there!
 Welcome to the XX clinic.
 Would you like to arrange a doctor’s appointment? →